 A common cause of trigeminal neuralgia is

-Pain due to 4th cranial nerve palsy can occur spontaneously but is often triggered by touching a particular spot (called a trigger point) on the face, lips, or tongue or by an action such as brushing the teeth or chewing.
+Pain due to trigeminal neuralgia can occur spontaneously but is often triggered by touching a particular spot (called a trigger point) on the face, lips, or tongue or by an action such as brushing the teeth or chewing.
 Repeated short, lightning-like bursts of excruciating stabbing pain can be felt in any part of the lower portion of the face but are most often felt in the cheek next to the nose or in the jaw.

 Usually, only one side of the face is affected.
 The pain usually lasts seconds but may last up to 2 minutes.
 Recurring as often as 100 times a day, the pain can be incapacitating.
 Because the pain is intense, people tend to wince, and thus the disorder is sometimes called a tic.
 The disorder commonly resolves on its own, but bouts of the disorder often recur after a long pain-free interval.

-Because the bouts of pain are brief and recurrent, typical analgesics are not usually helpful, but other drugs, especially certain anticonvulsants (which stabilize nerve membranes), may help.
-The anticonvulsant carbamazepine is usually tried first.
-Oxcarbazepine, gabapentin, or phenytoin, also anticonvulsants, may be prescribed if carbamazepine is ineffective or has intolerable side effects.
+Because the bouts of pain are brief and recurrent, typical analgesics are not usually helpful, but other drugs, especially certain antiseizure drugs Antiseizure drugs In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
+Many people have unusual sensations just before a seizure... read more (which stabilize nerve membranes), may help.
+The antiseizure drug carbamazepine is usually tried first.
+Oxcarbazepine, gabapentin, or phenytoin, which are also antiseizure drugs, may be prescribed if carbamazepine is ineffective or has intolerable side effects.

-Baclofen (a drug used to reduce muscle spasms) or amitriptyline (an tricyclic antidepressant) may be used instead.
-If amitriptyline has intolerable side effects, another tricyclic antidepressant may be tried (see Table: Drugs Used to Treat Depression).
+Baclofen (a drug used to reduce muscle spasms) or amitriptyline (a tricyclic antidepressant Heterocyclic (including tricyclic) antidepressants Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
+Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more ) may be used instead.
+If amitriptyline has intolerable side effects, another tricyclic antidepressant may be tried.

 If the pain continues to be severe, surgery may be done.
 If the cause is an abnormally positioned artery, a surgeon separates the artery from the nerve and places a small sponge between them.
 This procedure (called vascular decompression) usually relieves the pain for many years.
 If the cause is a tumor, the tumor can be surgically removed.